Rebecca Koenig

 Guiding Young People Not to Colleges or Careers — But to Good Lives

-Adults encourage teenagers who may struggle to afford college to consider alternative routes to adulthood—often specifically to employment.
-To a steady job.
-To a solid paycheck.
+Adults encourage teenagers who may struggle to afford college to consider alternative routes to adulthood — often specifically to a solid paycheck.
 But young people want more than good livelihoods.
 They want good lives.

 EdSurge • October 2019